 Rank in the final table

 The table below shows how likely every team finishes on a certain rank.
-To calculate these probabilities, we simulate 50,000 different seasons by a computer program based on our prediction model.
+To calculate these probabilities, we simulate over 10,000 different seasons by a computer program based on our prediction model.
 If you want to know how, please read our further explanations.
 The interactive graph shows how often each team finished in each position at the end of the simulated seasons.
 In further analyses, we illustrate these numbers in an interactive graph and show probabilities to achieve different seasonal goals.

 Probabilities smaller than 5% are not displayed